Skip to content

 Dashboard

 The dashboard is a widget with several modules.
-You can open it by clicking on the Time Date module in the bar, or by pressing Super + KP_down.
+You can open it by clicking on the right side of the bar, or by pressing Super + D.

 Home tab